Coulomb79/Special-Relativity-Visualizations/readme.md

 MovingSquare-RestingObserver
 ----------------------------
 A relativistic moving square is shwon in a 2+1D Minkowski diagram.
-You can set a resting observer in the resting frame S to get an idea of what the observer measures and sees, when the square passes.
+You can set an observer in the resting frame S to get an idea of what the observer measures and sees, when the square passes.

 MovingCircle-RestingObserver
 ----------------------------
 A relativistic moving circle is shwon in a 2+1D Minkowski diagram.
-You can set a resting observer in the resting frame S to get an idea of what the observer measures and sees, when the circle passes.
+You can set an observer in the resting frame S to get an idea of what the observer measures and sees, when the circle passes.